-There are several different methods to making your own soap, and once you understand the basics of how to make soap, you can get started right away.
+There are several different methods of making your own soap.
+Once you understand the basics of how to make soap, you can get started right away.

 Why Make My Own Soap?

-She is so right!
 If you’ve never tried a bar of real natural handmade soap, you’re in for a treat.
-If you have tried one, and know just how wonderful it is, you’ll be surprised that making your own fantastic soaps is not as difficult as you think.
+If you have tried one, and know just how wonderful it is, you’ll be surprised that making your own soap is not as difficult as you think.

 Making Soap Is a Basic Chemical Reaction